TheThomasD/GeeetechA30T/touchscreen/documentation.md

 ## General Information

 The screen has it's own board (see picture) and is labeled as *Smartto\_LCD 3.2 VER2.1 FR4 1.6mm 2019-10-31"*.
 The main processor is an ARM chip labeled *STM32F103 VET6*.
 This is the same processor as the main board has.

 The connector labeled as *J2* seems to be a serial connector as it is connected to the main board via that connector.
-There are 4 pins and on the main board the pins are labeled *5V*, *RX*, *TX* and *GND*.
+There are 4 pins and on the main board the pins are labeled *5V*, *RX*, *TX* and *GND* (see picture).
+The wires of the cable connecting the two ports are running straight.
+However, the connectors on each side are inverse (see picture).